Forced labor in the Soviet Union: The Soviet Gulag system

-The official Party reason for the Gulags was rehabilitation, but this was not the real purpose.
-The prisoners within the Gualgs were forced labor which helped meet the goals of the Five Year Plan, as well as to provide labor for the State run projects such as the Moscow-Volga canal.
-There is no doubt the camps were meant to house criminals and misfits who were a danger to society, but what many people were guilty of is saying or doing the wrong thing and then becoming a political prisoner for years.
-Stalin viewed these kind of people as enemies of the Party and he wanted them dealt with as enemies.
+The official party stated that the Gulags were used to rehabilitate prisoners.
+However, the truthful intent was to put prisoners to labor in order to achieve the goals of the Five Year Plan, as well as to provide labor for State-run projects such as the Moscow-Volga canal.
+There is no doubt the camps were meant to house criminals and misfits who were a danger to society, but many of the prisoners were subjects of political persecution.
+This was due to Stalin's view on opposition politics.